Vhictor/Vhictor/README.md

 - 👋 Hi, I’m Victor
 - 👀 I’m a Java Engineer (Spring and Spring Boot)
+- 👀 I build mobile applications with Java (Android) for fun
 - 🌱 I’m currently learning DevOps
 - 💞️ I’m looking to collaborate on building payment solutions.
 - 📫 You can reach me on Linkedln https://www.linkedin.com/in/victor-adeleye-a3813a166/ or shoot me mail at adeleyevictor40@gmail.com